ZiwenZhuang/NN_Learning/README.md

 # NN_Learning (NOT Finished...)
+## Finished parts
+* LeNet (basically training and testing, you can invoke the function from the source code)

 ## Idea
 * To learn existing neural network and put into practice on my own.
 * Considering some of the network codes are too complicated to understand, I implemented them only to make them work, by not efficient enough